 Nov 25, 1915.
 The second Ku Klux Klan (KKK) began on Stone Mountain, near Atlanta.
 A major objective was to support and enforce state-wide prohibition in the state.
 It often cooperated with the Woman’s Christian Temperance Union (WCTU).
 See KKK and WCTU: Partners in Prohibition.

-December 5, 1933.
-Utah ratified the 21st Amendment at 4:31 p.m.
+Dec.
+5, 1933.
+UT ratified the 21st Amendment at 4:31 p.m.
 It was the 36th state to do so.
 That provided the 3/4th majority needed for Repeal.
 This is one of the major alcohol history dates.

-December 24, 1932.
-Birth of longtime leader of the Prohibition Party, Earl F. Dodge, Jr. He was highly controversial and divisive leader.
-Dodge was accused of misappropriating Party funds to benefit himself, of laundering funds to avoid personal taxes, of unaccountability, and, among other things, of repeatedly stealing from individuals.
+Dodge was accused of misappropriating Party funds to benefit himself, and of laundering funds to avoid personal taxes.
+Also of unaccountability, and, among other things, of repeatedly stealing from individuals.
 According to a deposition, his excuse was that he suffered from self-diagnosed kleptomania.
-He argued that theft was ‘out of my control.’
+He argued that theft was “out of my control.”

-Blocker, J., et al. (eds) Alcohol and Temperance in Modern Society: An International Encyclopedia.
-Santa Barbara, CA: ABC-CLIO, 2003.
+Blocker, J., et al. (eds) Alcohol and Temperance in Modern Society.

-Stebbins, J., and Brown, T. Fifty Years History of the Temperance Cause.
-Hartford, CT: Fitch, 1876.
+Stebbins, J., and Brown, T. Fifty Years History of the Temperance Cause, 1876.

-Winskill, P. The Comprehensive History of the Rise and Progress of the Temperance Reformation.
-Warrington, England: Winskill, 1881.
-Chapters 8 and 9 are especially good for alcohol history dates in the U.S.
+Winskill, P. The Comprehensive History of the Rise and Progress of the Temperance Reformation, 1881.
+Chapters 8 and 9 are especially good for alcohol history dates in the US.